Rich. Velvety. Thick. Luscious. The Perfect words to describe Spain’s Chocolate drink, Chocolate A La Taza which is ideal for the winter season!

 Things to know about Chocolate A La Taza Recipe

 Rich.
 Velvety.
 Thick.
 Luscious.
-Those are the four words that best describe Spain’s adaptation to Hot Chocolate – Chocolate a la Taza.
+Those are the four words that best describe the Spanish adaptation of Hot Chocolate – Chocolate a la Taza.

 Velvety Spanish Traditional Hot Chocolate Drink.
 Authentic Recipe of Chocolate A La Taza.